 A team of coordinators or the coordinator and other school leaders (cross district, cross school level, feeder group, PLC team, etc.) collaborate to identify a learning goal that focuses on a common area for growth.

 Coordinator Essential Practice Addressed:

-Choose an item.

 Coordinator Essential Practice Indicator Addressed:

-Choose an item.

 Rationale: Why was this goal chosen?